 Customize remote write behavior

-You may be interested in customizing the following parameters if you are writing to more than one account in New Relic or are connecting more than one Prometheus data source to the same account in New Relic.
+You can customize the following parameters if you are writing to more than one account in New Relic or are connecting more than one Prometheus data source to the same account in New Relic.
+For more information, see the docs on remote write tuning.

 - X-License Key

 prometheus_serverparameter is a label or attribute used to add to stats that are written to NRDB.
-You should use this same label when configuring your Grafana data source to limit results to just those from a particular
+Use this same label when configuring your Grafana data source to limit results to just those from a particular

-If you receive an integration error message from New Relic or error messages in your Prometheus server logs after restarting your Prometheus server, there are several actions you can take to get data flowing properly.
+If you receive an integration error message from New Relic or error messages in your Prometheus server logs after restarting your Prometheus server, review our remote write troubleshooting documentation.
+This includes fixing common errors, such as missing or incorrect characters, bad requests, request entity too large, and rate limit errors.

 Remove the integration